Exploring the Therapeutic Effects of Marijuana Without the High

 Cancer:

-The American Cancer Society agrees with the claim that medical marijuana can help cancer patients experiencing nausea and vomiting as side effects of chemotherapy.
+The American Cancer Society agrees with the claim that effects of marijuana can help cancer patients experiencing nausea and vomiting as side effects of chemotherapy.
 CBD has also proved useful in helping cancer patients cope with their pain.
 Although there is no conclusive evidence, studies have shown that CBD may be effective in mitigating the spread of cancer cells in some types of cancer.

 Hangover and Substance Abuse: